A good example of use of the Build Farfield functionality would be an external flow topology created, for instance, on a symmetric aircraft,

 where the domains on the surface of the vehicle up to the symmetry plane already exist.
 The Build Farfield command will use the surface domains to

-the Grid, Solve section for further information regarding unstructured and voxel blocks setup
+Solve section for further information regarding unstructured and voxel blocks setup and initialization.

 Note: The domains selected prior to entering the Build Farfield command will be automatically used as size field influencers for

 the new block.
-Refer to the Size Field section below for further information.
+Refer to the Size Field Tab section linked below for further information.

 The Build Farfield submenu is used to select the block type to be created upon opening the Build Farfield panel.